taitulism/Bootstruct/Docs/Hooks.md

 │       └── WhatEver     <──
 │           └── index.js
 ```
 This is how you extend your `app` instance.
-Use it for properties and methods you need access to from anywhere in your app: a database connection, log methods, error methods, a reference to the server or whatever you'd like.
+It's your app's global scope.
+Use it for properties and methods you need access to, from anywhere in
+your app: a database connection, log methods, error methods or whatever you'd like.

 Here are the rest of Bootstruct's hooks (click to read about):
 * [ignore](./Hooks/App Hooks/ignore.md)